kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 * It does not make sense to evict static Pods, because the kubelet won’t actually terminate them and the Pod object will get recreated.
 * If multiple `MachineDrainRules` match the same Pod, the “first” rule (based on alphabetical order) will be applied
+  * Alphabetical order is used because:
+    * There is no way to ensure only a single `MachineDrainRule` applies to a specific Pod, because not all Pods and their labels are known when `MachineDrainRules` are created/updated especially as the Pods will also change over time.
+    * So a criteria is needed to decide which `MachineDrainRule` is used when multiple `MachineDrainRules` apply
+    * For now, we decided to use simple alphabetical order.
+An alternative would have been to add a `priority` field to `MachineDrainRules` and enforce that each priority is used only once, but this is not entirely race condition free (when two `MachineDrainRules` are created "at the same time") and adding "another" priority field on top of `order` can be confusing to users.
 * `Pods` with drain behavior `Drain` and given order will be evicted only after all other `Pods` with a lower order have been already deleted
 * When waiting for volume detach, volumes belonging to `Pods` with drain behavior `Skip` are going to be ignored.